 But he’s wrong, alas, to say that “if we cannot get this right, the rest won’t matter.”
 There are nations that have survived the complete repression of any type of national “creed,” for example the Baltic Republics or Catalonia, where even the national language was under official attack.
 Conversely, the importation of liberal ideology and institutions has frequently failed, for example in Mexico or in the former British colonies of Africa.

 The truth is that nations are ethno-cultural entities.
-Culture matters, which is why Kennedy’s emphasis on the America creed is valid.
+Culture matters, which is why Kennedy’s emphasis on the American creed is valid.
 But ethnicity seems to matter also, in ways that are not well understood.
 Perhaps it’s a question of culture in a deeper sense than ideology.
 Whatever it is, it means that there is a point at which a critical mass of sufficiently diverse immigrants will prove more than even the most America-affirming institutions will find “manageable.”

 Peter Brimelow